Coping With Diarrhea Related to Chemotherapy

-Chemotherapy and you: support for people with cancer.
+Chemotherapy and you.
 National Cancer Institute website.
-Available at: http://www.cancer.gov/cancertopics/chemotherapy-and-you.pdf.
-Accessed May 31, 2012.
+Available at: http://www.cancer.gov/cancertopics/coping/chemotherapy-and-you.pdf.
+Accessed March 7, 2014.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.